 Contact by email

 For any query related to our use of your personal data, please contact us at email@example.com.

-For any request to exercise your data privacy rights, such as access, rectification, or erasure, please contact us at firstname.lastname@example.org.
+For any request to exercise your data privacy rights related to accessing, rectifying, or erasing your data, please contact us at firstname.lastname@example.org.

 Data Protection Officer